RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 ```

 The fuels dev command does three things:
 1. Auto-start a short-lived fuel-core node (docs)
 2. Runs build and deploy once at the start
 3. Watches your Forc workspace and repeats previous step on every change

-You can learn more about the fuels CLI [here](https://fuellabs.github.io/fuels-ts/guide/fuels-cli/)